earth4x/sebastienpelletier/_posts/2016-09-20-document-angular-dgeni.markdown

 };
 ````

+### Adding the index page processor to the pipeline
 Then, we need to tell Dgeni about this new processor!
 Let's add it in our config file

 ````javascript